MaxMuehlbauer/HeadHunterMadness/README.md

 ## Contributing)
 ### Vote on quotes
 As soon as a quote gets at least three +1 👍 (and less -1 👎) it will get into the list.
 So you are kindly asked to vote on new issues by adding a reaction to it.
+Find all open votings here: https://github.com/MaxMuehlbauer/HeadHunterMadness/labels/new%20quote

 ### Add a quote
 You found a quote?
 Great!

 All you have to do is create a new issue.
 There's even a template "New Quote" you can use.
 If you want to be extra nice, submit a pull request as well.

+### Something different
+Just go ahead and submit an issue.